zinakalu/National-parks-Zina/README.md

-This project is about the top National Park in all 50 states.
+This project is about the top National Parks in all 50 states.
 The home page is a map of the USA and when a user clicks on a state it takes them to a page with that individual state's national park and its activities, campgrounds, and videos.
 There's also a filter section where users can filter by the activities they want to do and there's also a search section as well.

 In this repo:
 1. There is a Flask application with features built out.